 Who should we call if there is an emergency?

 If there is any sort of problem or issue you can call either the work placement supervisor or programme manager (numbers are in the front of this booklet).
-In very rare circumstances you may not be able to get hold of them – in which case please call 01271 852351 or 01271 338118.
+In very rare circumstances you may not be able to get hold of them – in which case please call 01271 852371.

 What do I do if I need to make a complaint?

 You can either speak to the work placement supervisor or the programme manager.
-If you would like to speak to someone more senior please call the programme leader, Richard Hands on 01271 852368 or email firstname.lastname@example.org.
+If you would like to speak to someone more senior please contact the programme leader, Marie Gould by calling 01271 852371 or by emailing firstname.lastname@example.org.

 Can we get more involved with Traineeships?